danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # The Real and the fake

 (Big section proly.
 What is real?
 Ideally prove that all that can be heard is real.
+Only imaginings are unreal) Fictions.
+Narratives.
+Lores.
+Stories we tell ourselves.
+Admitting the impossibility in knowing one self and still choosign to live with these stories as an attempt at that goal of understanding.
+I need to tell the story of the japanese poetry group around year 1000 who allowed each other to take new names every decade or so to start each decade with a fresh voice.
+To become the resplendant new.
+The untainted eye.
+As many times over as they wished for as long as they lived and wrote.
+THat story is maybe where I'd like to go.
+To get to a point where I feel free to reinvent myself as an artist.
-Only imaginings are unreal) Get that sweet Zizek action in here.
+Get that sweet Zizek action in here.

-True, definite and based on facts
+True, definite and based on facts.
-The truth
+The truth.
-To be true or believable
+To be true or believable.
-Ways of emphasizing that something is true although it may be surprising Explore antonyms
+Ways of emphasizing that something is true although it may be surprising.

+actually
-Ways of emphasizing that something is not true or likely Synonyms actually adverb used for emphasizing what is really true or what really happened
+used for emphasizing what is really true or what really happened

-certainly adverb
+certainly
 used for emphasizing that something is definitely true or will definitely happen

-clearly adverb
+clearly
 used for showing that what you are saying is true and that most people will realize this

-simply adverb
+simply
 used for emphasizing that what you are saying is nothing more than what you say it is

-literally adverb
+literally
 used for showing that what you are saying is really true and is not just an impressive way of describing something

-evidently adverb
+evidently
 used for showing that a statement is based on known facts

-honestly adverb
+honestly
 spoken used for emphasizing that what you are saying is true, especially when talking about yourself

-surely adverb
+surely
 used for showing that you believe something is very likely

-virtually adverb
+virtually
 used for emphasizing that a statement is almost completely true

-altogether adverb
+altogether
 used for emphasizing that what you are saying is true in every way

 - Dictionary thing where is it from?